GitMirroring/gnuboot/site/news/libreboot20210522.md

 branch named `libre`. *That* branch was then forked to create this Libreboot release.
 The osboot build system is named osbmk (osboot-make) and the one in the libre branch is named osboot-libre.

+Moving forward, ideas/features that were implemented (whether on not they were completed) in the re-write will be implemented in lbmk.
+The design of lbmk is intentionally much simpler.
+The focus of lbmk is purely to provide releases of pre-compiled ROM images that the user can easily flash on their machine, with simple and clear guidance provided on the Libreboot website.

 Here is a summary of the improvements made in lbmk (based on osbmk-libre), when compared to the Libreboot 20160907 build system: